-This goal focuses solely on selling products and increasing sales.
-While boosting sales is a common ecommerce website goal, it also may be one of the goals of banking, insurance, and marketing companies.
-When driving sales represents the primary purpose of a website, every aspect of the site should focus on moving the customer through the sales funnel (i.e., bringing them closer to purchasing a product or service).
+This goal focuses primarily on increasing sales.
+While a common ecommerce website goal is to sell products, it also may be one of the goals of banking, insurance, and marketing companies.
+When driving sales represents the core purpose of a website, every aspect of the site should focus on moving the customer through the sales funnel (i.e., bringing them closer to purchasing a product or service).

 Amazon and Etsy do an excellent job of keeping sales goals at the forefront of their websites.
-Both companies designed their sites to help users find what they want quickly, understand the terms and conditions of their purchase, and simplify the purchase process.
+Both companies design their sites to help users find what they want quickly, understand the terms and conditions of their purchase, and simplify the checkout process.

 Both large and small ecommerce companies can benefit from making product sales one of their website’s goals.
 From artists who sell their prints online to entrepreneurs who run their own 3D printing companies, sales are essential for success.

-Almost all businesses must establish trust with their current and potential customers.
+Almost all businesses must establish trust with their website visitors.
 Businesses that provide services (e.g., plumbing, HVAC, painting, legal counsel, and tax preparation) also need to show customers that they’re authority figures within their industry.
 Customers won’t choose to work with businesses they can’t trust.

 Establishing customer trust remains just as important for smaller businesses.
 If you want to create an effective website for your tax preparation business, it must prove that potential customers can trust you to file their personal and/or business taxes.
 You need to show your education, experience, and subject matter expertise.

-Finally, generating leads represents another popular website goal.
+Finally, finding ways to generate and attract leads represents another popular website goal.
 In the past few decades, it’s become cheaper and easier than ever to generate leads for your business online.
 In marketing terms, lead generation is the process of piquing potential customers’ interest in a product or service.

 For example, the LendingTree website excels at generating leads.
 Already used to compare mortgage rates, this website has a platform that makes it easy for visitors to sign up for an account, download the company’s app, and contact several mortgage brokers at once.
 Unsurprisingly, LendingTree is one of the most popular mortgage marketplaces available today.

-Many smaller businesses also can benefit from making lead generation a goal for their websites.
+Many small business owners also can benefit from making lead generation a goal for their websites.
 If you run a local or regional moving company, for example, you could potentially include a free quote tool on your website that also captures visitors’ phone numbers and/or email addresses.
 Then, you could use that information to follow up with those potential leads to try to finalize a sale.